AKN414-IND/Learn_git_github/README.md

 ## Contributing

 This repository is open to contributions!
-If you have suggestions, improvements, or additional exercises, please read our [contribution guidelines](07_Contributing.md) before making a pull request.
+If you have suggestions, improvements, or additional exercises, please read contact me :- [Send Email](mailto:arunknair2003@gmail.com)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Special thanks to the Git and GitHub community for the wealth of resources and documentation.
-- A shoutout to all contributors who have helped make this repository a valuable resource for learning.

 Happy Learning!